FahadBinHussain/messenger-utils/README.md

 - Keyboard shortcuts for faster workflow
 - Timestamps to track when messages were saved
 - Messages sorted with newest first
+- Copy to clipboard functionality as a reliable fallback option
 - Import/export functionality for backup and transfer between browsers
+- Debug mode for troubleshooting
+- Advanced text insertion methods for Facebook's Lexical editor

 ## Installation